 BUSINESS AT THE TOWN CLERK’S OFFICE

-Many of the application documents you need to do business with this office are located on this website.
-If you cannot find them easily, call the office and they can be emailed to you.
+Many of the application documents you need to do business with in this office are located on this website.
+If you cannot find them easily, let us know!

 MARRIAGE LICENSES: You can find the application form here and email it to the Town Clerk.
 As is the usual practice, you will be sent a proof.
 We will need to talk and set up a time to meet and sign the document.

 BIRTH AND DEATH CERTIFICATES: Certified vital records can be ordered by downloading the form.
 Click here.
 You can email it to the office, along with a copy of your ID (usually Vermont Driver’s License).
 It remains $10 for the certified copy, which is set by statute.
 We will talk about how to get this to you.